 Every year, tens of thousands (or millions depending on the place) of tourists wander along exactly the same tourist paths, wearing down the natural environment at a rate faster than it is able to recuperate from.
 Take the Golden Circle in Iceland for example.
 Last year, tourist numbers in Iceland grew by 40% and totaled almost 1.8 million visitors (that’s six times the population of the entire country!).
 At least 90% of these tourists visited the Golden Circle during their stay – the most popular tourist track in Iceland that includes the waterfall Gulfoss, the famous Geyser and the natural wonderland that is Thingvellir National Park.
 It doesn’t take much imagination to comprehend how this influx of tourists is degrading the already fragile environment.
 Having spent 2 weeks visiting all corners of the continent, I can safely say that Iceland is full of equally or exceedingly amazing landscapes and sights to those featured on the Golden Circle tourist track.
 That said, wouldn’t it be better (and far more exciting) for tourists to spread out to allow the environments time to recuperate from the impacts of tourism?
 So next time you’re off exploring, look further than the top tourist attractions as you never know what you’ll find and you’ll be doing Mother Nature a great service.

-Bring a re-usable water bottle and shopping bag
+2. Bring a reusable water bottle and shopping bag

 Did you know that a plane expends the most fuel when taking off and landing?
 This means that every stop-over on your flight path is resulting in a multiplication of your carbon footprint.
 Therefore, for the most eco-friendly travel experience be sure to choose the most direct flight whenever possible.
 As a side note, newer plane models (such as Boeing’s 787 Dreamliner) are designed to consume up to 20 percent less fuel.
 Choosing to fly on one of these more fuel-efficient planes is another simple and quick way to reduce your environmental impact whilst traveling.